-In this article, we will look at the PLM system and how it is crucial to the project management process and the organization in the larger context.
-Having an understanding of this process is crucial for project managers and is useful to anyone involved in the project management process.
+In this article, we will look at the PLM system and how it is crucial to the project management process and the organization in a larger context.
+Having an understanding of this process is crucial for project managers and useful to anyone involved in the project management process.

 Even though it is a generic umbrella term, PLM has three main elements.
-Information and Communication Technology or ICT is the first main element.
-This consists of the necessary systems and platforms which are the tools and internal framework standards being adopted.
+Information and Communication Technology, or ICT, is the first main element.
+This consists of the necessary systems and platforms, which are the tools and internal framework standards being adopted.
 The processes are the second element.
-They include all the resources like people, skills, and organizations involved.
-The third element is the methods.
-This consists of the practices, rules, and procedures.
+They include all the resources, like people, skills, and organizations.
+The third element is the method.
+This consists of the practises, rules, and procedures.

 To get a better understanding of Product Lifecycle Management, we need to understand the underlying Product Lifecycle first.
-Any given product has to move through the lifecycle in its lifetime.
-That is beginning with the product launch and ending with the removal from the market shelves (physical or virtual).
-This product lifecycle model will help you get a clearer understanding of the whole product lifetime and help you understand how to manage different phases.
+Any given product has to move through the lifecycle during its lifetime.
+That is, beginning with the product launch and ending with its removal from the market shelves (physical or virtual).
+This product lifecycle model will help you get a clearer understanding of the whole product lifecycle and how to manage different phases.

 Stage 1 – Introduction

 The lifecycle begins with the launch of the product, which is the introduction phase.
 This is after the effort of researching, then designing, and building on the research that has already been done.
 Launching a product is itself a specialised process, even with a finished product ready and available.